sdemchenko/kyiv-table-tennis/schedule_en.md

 * 11:00 am, December 22.
 "Quiks". 🏆 A 0-15 ranking tournament.
 * 11:00 am.
 "Start". 🏆 A tournament (beginners, amateurs).
 * 11:30 am.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.
+  * December 22: semi-final and final matches of Christmas Grand Final
 * 12:00 pm.
 "Pechersk". 🏆 A 0-30 ranking tournament.
 * 02:00 pm.
 "Orion". 🏆 A kids' open tournament.
 * 02:00 pm.
 "Orion". 🏆 A 0-100 ranking tournament for kids.